wptoux/China-fund-spider/README.md

 ```
 python spider.py
 ```
 The first run takes a long time, then the update will be much faster.
-After the operation, you can get the fund data from ./data/fund-data.db, which is a sqlite file.
+After the operation, you may get the fund data from "./data/fund-data.db", which is a sqlite file.
 The following code describes the database table design.

 ```